Test Detail

 Vitamin D 25 (OH) should be tested in individuals who are undergoing therapy to prevent or treat osteoporosis, patients having signs and symptoms of low calcium level (hypocalcemia) or high calcium level (hypercalcemia).
 It should also be done in patients with cystic fibrosis, Crohn’s disease, and with gastric bypass surgery, patients receiving vitamin D therapy who do not demonstrate clinical improvement.
 Along with that, these tests can be done in elderly people, especially those with minimal exposure to sunlight, children and adults with suspected rickets and osteomalacia, respectively, and infants who are exclusively breastfed.

-Q. What are the additional lab tests needed to be performed in case of abnormal Vitamin D test results?
+Q. What are additional tests needed to be performed in case of abnormal Vitamin D test results?

-Additional tests that can help establish vitamin D deficiency include 24-hour urine calcium, parathyroid hormone total or bone alkaline phosphatase level, serum calcium, and serum phosphorus level.
+Additional tests which can help establish vitamin D deficiency are: 24-hour urine calcium Parathyroid hormone Total or bone alkaline phosphatase level Serum calcium and serum phosphorus level Radiological test

 Q. What is osteomalacia?

-Osteomalacia is the softening of the bones due to demineralization (the loss of minerals) and, most notably, by the depletion of calcium from bone.
+Osteomalacia is softening of the bones due to demineralization (the loss of mineral) and most notably by the depletion of calcium from bone.
 It is a characteristic feature of vitamin D deficiency in adults.
 Osteomalacia can also be caused by poor dietary intake or poor absorption of calcium and other minerals needed to harden bones.

 Q. What are the sources of Vitamin D?

 Vitamin D is derived from endogenous sources and exogenous sources.
 Endogenous sources are produced in our body when our skin is exposed to sunlight.
-In contrast, exogenous sources can only be derived from other sources, as they are not made in our bodies.
-Dietary sources of vitamin D include fish, eggs, fortified dairy products, and nutritional supplements.
+Whereas, exogenous sources can only be derived from other sources, as they are not produced in our bodies.
+Dietary sources of vitamin D include fish, eggs, fortified dairy products, and dietary supplements.

 Q. What is osteoporosis?